fenago/deep-learning-time-series-forecasting/chapter_25/Lab22.md

 Accuracy: 89.722% (+/-1.371)
 ```

-Now that we have seen how to develop an LSTM model for time series classification, let’s
+Now that we have seen how to develop an LSTM model for time series classification, let's
 look at how we can develop a more sophisticated CNN-LSTM model.

 ####  CNN-LSTM Model